uboslinux/ubos-docs/source/developers/rebuilding.rst

 If you are paranoid, and wish to rebuild UBOS from scratch, follow these steps:

 #.
-You need a build system running `Arch Linux <http://archlinux.com/>`_.
+You need a build system running `Arch Linux <http://archlinux.com/>`_ on
+   the processor architecture that you like to use.

-   For example, you can spin up an Amazon EC2 instance running Arch Linux by starting a suitable image from
+   For example, you can spin up an Amazon EC2 instance running Arch Linux x86 by starting a suitable image from
    `Uplink Labs <https://www.uplinklabs.net/projects/arch-linux-on-ec2/>`_.
    Allocate at least 8GB of disk, preferably more.
 (For how to configure an